George Halas: Legacy

 A pioneer both on and off the field, Halas made the Bears the first team to hold daily practice sessions, to analyze film of opponents to find weaknesses and means of attack, place assistant coaches in the press box during games, place tarp on the field, publish a club newspaper, and to broadcast games by radio.
 He also offered to share the team's substantial television income with teams in smaller cities, firmly believing that what was good for the league would ultimately benefit his own team.
 A firm disciplinarian, Halas maintained complete control of his team and did not tolerate disobedience and insubordination by players.
 He also insisted on absolute integrity and honesty in management, believing that a handshake was sufficient to finalize a deal; few, if any, intermediaries were necessary.

 Halas's career ledger reads as follows: 63 years as an owner, 40 as a coach, 324 wins, and 8 NFL titles as a coach or owner.
 His 324 victories as a head coach stood as an NFL record for nearly three decades until 1993 when Don Shula broke the record with his 325th win.
 Halas's 324 wins are still far and away the most in Bears history; they are three times that of runner-up Mike Ditka.
 He was a charter member of the Pro Football Hall of Fame in 1963.

+Halas was instrumental in setting up the Brian Piccolo Cancer Research Fund.
+Halas had secretly paid for all of Brian Piccolo's medical bills when he was receiving cancer treatment.
+Halas also secretly set up college funds for all 3 of Piccolo's daughters.
+After Piccolo's death, Halas negotiated with the bank to allow Piccolo's wife Joy to keep the house in which they lived.
+Halas `once asked NFL Commissioner Pete Rozelle if he could bet on the Chicago Bears to win the Super Bowl, with al winning going to 3 different cancer funds, including the Brian Piccolo Cancer Research Fund.
+Rozelle denied the request.